rippedpiracy/docs/PC Software/games.md

 <sub>Check out the Release Board of [CS.RIN.RU](https://cs.rin.ru/forum/viewforum.php?f=29) and the [RIN SteamInternals](https://cs.rin.ru/forum/viewtopic.php?t=65887) for more useful Game Piracy Tools.</sub>

 ## Misc
+<sub>Browser Userscripts require a Userscript Manager to function, we recommend [Violentmonkey](https://violentmonkey.github.io/).</sub>

 [**SteamDB**](https://steamdb.info) - A Steam DataBase site that has a vast amount of information about virtually all games on Steam, helps for checking Game versions, trading cards, Game branches, Game prices in all regions and many more.
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[SteamDB - Extension](https://steamdb.info/extension/) - SteamDB's extensions that offers new features to the Steam Web Store such as bypassing age verification, providing quick links to external sites, and more.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[SteamDB - Extension](https://steamdb.info/extension/) - SteamDB's Browser extensions that offers new features to the Steam Web Store such as bypassing age verification, providing quick links to external sites, and more.

-[**Augmented Steam**](https://augmentedsteam.com/) - Great extension for Steam that introduces many new features, like showing prices for different countries, customising the Steam Web Store further and more.
+[**Augmented Steam**](https://augmentedsteam.com/) - Great Browser extension for Steam that introduces many new features, like showing prices for different countries, customising the Steam Web Store further and more.
 <sub>If you decide to use this and the SteamDB extension at the same time make sure to configure them accordingly since some of the features may interfere.</sub>

-[**Get Data from Steam / SteamDB**](https://github.com/Sak32009/GetDLCInfoFromSteamDB) - Extracts all the information of the DLCs/Games from Steam/SteamDB and exports in various formats.
+[**Get Data from Steam / SteamDB**](https://github.com/Sak32009/GetDLCInfoFromSteamDB) - Extracts all the information of the DLCs/Games from Steam/SteamDB and exports in various formats that can be used as a config file for Greenluma, CreamAPI and more.
+Can also extract .sha1 checksums of the latest build of any Steam Game that can be used to verify Game integrity.

+[**PanDownload**](https://baidu.crackhub.site/) - A site which allows downloading Baidu links directly without requiring a Chinese phone number, Check the Help section for information on how to download and use [Motrix](https://motrix.app/) instead of [IDM](https://www.internetdownloadmanager.com/).
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[Baidu-Bypass-cs.rin.ru](https://github.com/crackhub-dev/baidu-bypass-cs.rin.ru/raw/main/baidubypass.user.js) - A Browser Userscript that automatically redirects all pan.baidu.com links found on [CS.RIN.RU](https://cs.rin.ru/forum) to baidu.crackhub.site link for ease of downloading.

-[**CS.RIN.RU Enhanced**](https://github.com/SubZeroPL/cs-rin-ru-enhanced-mod) - Enhances the UI and the functionality of cs.rin.ru.
+[**CS.RIN.RU Enhanced**](https://github.com/SubZeroPL/cs-rin-ru-enhanced-mod) - A Browser Userscript that enhances the UI and the functionality of cs.rin.ru.

 [**r/LinuxCrackSupport**](https://www.reddit.com/r/LinuxCrackSupport/wiki/index) - A Wiki for Linux Game Piracy.